cariochi/cariochi.github.io/spec.md

 # Operators

-By default the library provides a set of built-in operator beans:
+By default, the library provides a set of built-in operator beans:

 * equality/inequality: `Equal`, `NotEqual`
 * membership: `In`, `NotIn`